-Students will need to wear 7- to 8-inch black leather military-style combat boots with quick don/doff zippers.
+Students must wear a 7 to 8-inch black leather military-style combat boots with quick don/doff zippers.
 The boots must be polished at all times.
 Clean socks are mandatory; no tennis shoes (except while wearing scrubs), cowboy boots, flip-flops, nursing clogs, sandals, etc., may be worn with the uniform at any time.